-How we facilitate discussion and mindful inquiry of our participants in the ME-CL program, may be different than how we have led discussions based on our training in a particular field or modality.
-Throughout this training there will be opportunities for participants to explore the intention and rationale of mindful inquiry and practice the skills associated with this pivotal piece of the program.
+How we facilitate mindful inquiry of our participants in the ME-CL program, may be different than how we have led discussions based on our training in a particular field or modality.
+Throughout this training there will be opportunities for participants to explore the intention and rationale of mindful inquiry, and explore in depth the how, why, when and what is being taught in each class.

 There will be discussion regarding mindful eating practices in one-on-one counseling, different cultural settings and situations requiring special adaptations.
 And we will explore the psycho/spiritual aspects of eating which include craving, greed and aversion.

-This second training invites a higher level of collegial participation and sharing.
+This second training is limited in size so that the content can be tailored to those attending.
+All participants will be invited to provide input that will focus the training to meet their needs and questions.
+A higher level of collegial participation and sharing is invited at this level.
 There will be time to nurture these qualities and skills through silent mindfulness practice, teaching opportunities, discussion and personal mentoring by the teachers.
-This training is limited in size so that the content can be tailored to the participants’ needs.

 Note: This is a required course for Teacher Qualification and Certification in ME-CL.
 For more information, go to ME-CL Teacher Certification Program.

 At the completion of this activity, the participants should be able to:

 - skillfully and with confidence deliver eating awareness practices and mindfulness meditations in the ME-CL curriculum